 Medicare certainly covers some mental health treatments, with each part of Medicare covering different services.

 Luckily, many health insurances offer some form of mental health coverage.
 Medicare certainly covers some mental health treatments, with each part of Medicare covering different services.
 Should you need inpatient mental health services at a psychiatric hospital or mental health care in a general hospital, Medicare should cover the care like standard inpatient care.
-You’ll first need to meet your Part A deductible ($1,484 in 2021 or $1,556 in 2022), and then owe a daily coinsurance if you continue to get inpatient care after 60 days.
-For outpatient mental health care, you’ll generally pay 20 percent of the Medicare-approved amount after meeting your Part B deductible ($203 in 2021 and $233 in 2022).
+You’ll first need to meet your Part A deductible ($1,556 in 2022 and $1,600 in 2023), and then owe a daily coinsurance if you continue to get inpatient care after 60 days.
+For outpatient mental health care, you’ll generally pay 20 percent of the Medicare-approved amount after meeting your Part B deductible ($233 in 2022 and $226 in 2023).
 Outpatient services can include individual or group psychotherapy with a licensed professional, family counseling in certain circumstances, psychiatric evaluations, medication management, and outpatient medication administration.
 Medicare also fully covers one depression screening each year and an Annual Wellness visit, which often includes a discussion of your mental health.

 If you have privately offered Medicare coverage, like a Medicare Advantage plan, coverage for mental health services will differ based on your specific plan.
 However, Medicare Advantage plans must cover at least what Original Medicare covers, so you can count on the above information being accurate for your plan, unless it has greater coverage.
 For example, many Medicare Advantage plans offer prescription drug coverage, which may help pay for any medications your doctor prescribes you.
 If you have a Medicare Part D plan, which pairs with Original Medicare to help cover your prescription drugs, any antidepressant or anti-anxiety medication you may need should be more affordable.
 You could also pick up a Medicare Supplement to cover the out-of-pocket costs after Original Medicare.
 While these don’t directly cover mental health and grief counseling, they can make your coverage of health services more affordable.
 You can explore Medicare Advantage, Part D, and Medicare Supplement options in your area with the Medicareful Plan Finder.